14: Distance-Based Redundancy Analysis

 Y1 <- as.matrix(Y.pair$beta.sim)

-It is now necessary to load the environmental data and some setup files that partition the 58 coastal sections (and the species and environmental data that fall within these sections) into bioregions.
+I now load the environmental data and some setup files that partition the 58 coastal sections (and the species and environmental data within them) into bioregions.

-The thermal (environmental) data contain many variables, but in the analysis I use only some of them.
-These data were obtained from many sites along the South African coast, but using interpolation (not included here) I calculated the thermal properties for each of the coastal sections for which seaweed data are available.
-Consequently I have a data frame with 58 rows and a column for each of the thermal metrics.
+The thermal (environmental) data contain many variables, of which I use only some.
+These data come from many sites along the South African coast, and by interpolation (not shown here) I calculated the thermal properties for each coastal section for which seaweed data are available.
+The result is a data frame with 58 rows and a column for each thermal metric.

 load(here::here("data", "BCB743", "seaweed", "SeaweedEnv.RData"))